woahidmurad/ivlewfe/README.md

 ## 👤 Author

 **S. M. Woahid Murad**
-School of Accounting, Economics and Finance
-Curtin University, Australia
+PhD Candidate, Curtin University
 Email: S.Murad@curtin.edu.au

 ---

 ## 🧩 Contributions and Feedback

-If you discover bugs, have feature requests, or want to contribute, feel free to open an issue or pull request on the [GitHub repository](https://github.com/woahidmurad/ivlewfe).
+If you discover bugs, have feature requests, or want to contribute, feel free to open an issue or pull request on the [GitHub repository](https://github.com/YOUR_USERNAME/ivlewfe).

 ---